 Based on pilot measures, concepts are developed how farmers are best supported in the implementation of resource-saving and environmentally-friendly production technologies and practices.
 By this, the Project supports the realisation of ASEAN and the ASEAN Economic Community (AEC) by 2015 and beyond.

-Production technologies: Promotion of the use of sustainable inputs and crop management practices through capacity development
+Production techniques: Promotion of the use of sustainable inputs and crop management practices through capacity development

 Market linkages: Promotion of sustainable cross-border value chains in collaboration with the private sector